The CJPME Board

 Nada has a Computers B.Eng from McGill University.
 She is a Director of Engineering at a tech company.
 Prior to that, she was a startup entrepreneur.
 Nada is a Palestinian Canadian.
 Her family comes from Yafa and Akka.
 Her ancestors fled their homes during the Nakba in 1948, found refuge in Tulkarem, and then were forced to flee again in 1967.
 Like all Palestinian refugees they do not have the right of return.
 Nada feels strongly about advocating for Palestinian human rights, and that Canada can do a lot more to contribute to the achievement of justice in Palestine and ending the Apartheid, as well as to counter Anti-Palestinian Racism within Canada.

 JEFFREY AYOUB - April 2008

-Jeffrey Ayoub has been a CJPME leader in the Ottawa area since 2006.
+Jeffrey has been a CJPME leader in the Ottawa area since 2006.
 He has also been a CJPME Board member since 2008.
-Professionally, Jeff works in government and is involved, among other things, in setting expectations for sound human resources management within the public service, and measuring federal department achievement of these expectations and progress toward meeting them.
-His many years of experience within the federal government in the human resources field has enabled him to gain a strong understanding of what it takes to implement complex projects in the public sector, and build the strong relationships needed to make implementation a success.
-Jeff feels strongly about justice, peace and development in the Middle East, and that Canada can do so much better hear and abroad to contribute to the achievement of this sought-after justice, peace and development.
+Professionally, Jeff has worked in Human Resources management for the federal government for 25 years.
+He has worked for several departments, managing and implementing projects, programs and services to support Canada's public servants in the delivery of services to Canadians.
+His many years of experience in the human resources field has enabled him to gain a strong understanding of what it takes to implement complex projects in the public sector in a people-centric approach, and build the strong relationships needed to make implementation a success.
+Jeff feels strongly that Canada must be more principled here and abroad to contribute to the achievement of this long-sought justice, peace and development.